How to Promote Your Business Pre-Launch: A Step-by-Step Guide

 • Let your audience get to know the face behind the brand.

 • Share Brand Decisions: Talk about designing your logo, choosing colors, or updating your website.
+Feeling stuck on branding?
+Here’s my Small Business Branding 101 blog post to help.

 • Educational Content: Create Canva graphics or short videos explaining your services or products.